South Dakota-class battleship (1939): Propulsion

 The South Dakotas had eight Babcock & Wilcox three-drum express type boilers that had a steam pressure of 600 psi and a temperature of 850 F. The steam drove four geared turbines, one for each propeller shaft.
 General Electric provided the turbines for the South Dakota and the Massachusetts, while identical machinery for Indiana and Alabama were provided by Westinghouse.
 Similar to the North Carolina-class, the machinery was divided into four machinery spaces, each with two boilers and one set of turbines in order to ensure isolation of main propulsion machinery.
 No longitudinal bulkheads were fitted in the machinery spaces; this was to reduce the risk of asymmetric flooding and capsizing.

 The vessels had four screws, with the two outboard screws mounted in skegs.
 Two semi-balanced rudders were mounted behind the two inboard screws.
 As completed, the ships had all four-bladed propellers, but vibration tests would result in the ships of the class having different propeller blade arrangements throughout the war.
-The Massachusetts and Alabama had five blades in the outboard propellers and four blades inboard, while the Indiana had three blades inboard.
+Massachusetts and Alabama had five blades in the outboard propellers and four blades inboard, while Indiana had three blades inboard.
 The power output was 130000 shp, while overloading permitted up to 135000 shp, which drove the ships at a design speed of 27.5 knot.
 The displacement of the vessels gradually increased over World War II, mainly due to additional light anti-aircraft gun placements and greater fuel oil carriage to refuel smaller escorts.
-By 1945, the Alabama achieved 27.08 kn at 42740 LT on 133070 shp.
+By 1945, Alabama achieved 27.08 kn at 42740 LT on 133070 shp.
 The ships carried about 6600 LT of fuel oil, which gave a range of 15000 nmi at 15 knot.

 Each ship had seven 1,000 kW ship service turbogenerators (SSTG) as well as two 200 kW emergency diesel generators.
 Total electrical power output was 7,000 kW at 450 volts alternating current.